mariksolo/gameBlockchain/DOCUMENTATION.md

 </table>

 # Lifecycle of Players and Games
-> Before playing a game, nodes must register themselves with the network with the create_account transaction.
+> Before playing a game, nodes must register themselves with the network using the create_account transaction.
 Currently, every node must be aware of every other node in the network.

 > Any node can start a game with any other node, as long as they know the other node's IP address and public RSA key.
 Once a game is started with the create_game transaction, the opponent must accept it with the accept_game transaction.
 The first turn belongs to the player who initiated the game.
 At that point, players take turns making move transactions.
-The game is finished and cannot be added to when any node (not limited to the players) calls the declare_end transaction.
+The game is finished when any node (not limited to the players) calls the declare_end transaction.

 > Nodes must check the RSA signature included in accept_game and move transactions against their own recorded copy of that player's public key.
 They also must check the validity of move and declare_end transactions against that game's official rules.

 > This node only implements the game tic-tac-toe.
 As long as there is an agreed upon protocol for the "move" parameter of the move transaction, many other games can be played.
-For example, it would be possible to implement chess and diplomacy.
+For example, it would be possible to implement chess and checkers.

 # Proof-of-work